 ACE inhibitors work by blocking the enzymes that narrow blood vessels, which allows blood to flow through the vessels without putting as much pressure on them.

 Examples of ACE inhibitors include lisinopril (Prinivil, Zestril), enalapril (Vasotec), and benazepril (Lotensin).
-They can cause some common side effects, such as a cough or skin irritation.
+They can cause some

 A doctor may sometimes prescribe an ACE inhibitor with a calcium channel blocker.

 There are two different types of calcium channel blocker, which are called dihydropyridines and nondihydropyridines.